 Third-party cookies are on their way out, and third-party data in general is becoming a harder sell.
 In its place, first-party data has become a source of more and better marketing insights.
 It’s more accurate and easier to control while still offering possibilities for personalization and campaign optimization.

 Marketers are also turning to first-party data as it lets businesses operate in a privacy-complaint and cost-effective way.
 On top of that, first-party data helps build trust and durable relationships with consumers.

 In today’s article, we’ll show you why first-party data beats third-party data and the benefits it brings for your marketing efforts.

-To be clear – first-party data by definition is the information that a brand or company collects itself and owns.
-In today’s world this most often means online data about customer interactions on a website or app (form submissions, product views, in-site search queries).
+First-party data is the information that a brand or company collects directly from its customers and users: online data about customer interactions on a website or app, like form submissions, product views, in-site search queries.

-First-party data can also be taken from offline sources:
+But first-party data also comes from offline sources:

 - In-person events (store visits, trade shows, etc)

 - Sales calls

 - Physical coupon redemption